microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 Congratulations on getting started with the Webview UI Toolkit! 🎊

+You can find a [completed hello world extension](https://github.com/microsoft/vscode-webview-ui-toolkit-samples/tree/main/hello-world) based on this guide that includes documentation comments explaining the code in even more detail.

-Now that you're set up, checkout the component docs for further documentation on what components are available and how to use them.
-Further component documentation and some guides on how to work with webviews is also provided too.
+Further component documentation and guides on how to work with webviews is also provided too.
 Happy hacking!

 - [Component Docs](./components.md)
 - [Storybook – Interactive Component Sandbox](https://microsoft.github.io/vscode-webview-ui-toolkit/)